sleveckis/frc-instructions/README.md

 Note that it is ok to do this at any time, the worst that will happen is that git will inform you that there are no changes to be pulled.

-## Executing Again After Setup
-To run the calculator after first-time setup (you don't need to clone the repo and the virtual environment again), do the following.
-Press the windows key on your keyboard, type in "Anaconda Prompt" and hit enter.
-Enter the following commands:

-	cd %USERPROFILE%\Documents\frc\Freq_Ratio_Calculator-master

-Then,

-	cd Freq_Ratio_Calculator

-Then,

-	conda activate frc

- Finally,

-	python fr_calc_main.py